 Only python 2 enjoys anywhere near that level of presence on systems everywhere, and not nearly so much as bash.

-With a single text file, in the form of a bash script, and zero software-installation-required, I feel confident stating that you can reach largest set of compatible computing environments in the world with bash.
+With a text file in the form of a bash script and nothing else required, I feel it’s fairly likely that bash provides the largest installed base of run-time environments in the world.

 The weirdness of bash comes mostly from the fact that it is built to do one thing extremely well…call other command-line programs while staying out of your way.